ColkAssaignmentRepos/reguc/README.md

 # reguc
-A repository for the experiment of regular expression of "Computer Science Experiments I" in NITIC.
+A repository for the experiment of regular expression of "Computer Engineering Experiments II" in NITIC.